 MMPR is an important bridge between single-member representation and fully party-list PR — bringing to bear the best of both.

 As used currently, however, MMPR incorporates FPTP with all its fundamental problems to elect significant numbers of representatives — a huge flaw that a later top-up from a party-preference vote cannot correct.
-But, as for other FPTP situations, these elements can be easily replaced with Ranked-Pairs.
+But, as for other FPTP situations, these elements can easily be replaced with Ranked-Pairs.

 This melding delivers a powerful and robust PR implementation, a “best of breed,” perhaps, which I here call Ranked-Pairs MMPR.

-Multiple-representation systems, such as the Single-Transferable-Vote (STV), and cases where the n-most popular candidates are elected by FPTP, since ranked-pairs determines a full ordering of all candidates, can also be easily and simply improved by replacing them with Ranked Pairs.
+Multiple-representation systems, such as the Single-Transferable-Vote (STV), and cases where the n-most popular candidates are elected by FPTP, since ranked-pairs determines a full ordering of all candidates, can also easily and simply be improved by replacing them with Ranked Pairs.